-Ever since the advent of communication platforms such as social networking, instant messengers, etc. there has been a considerable development to evolve with better alternatives.
-In order pave the wheels of communication, Voice over Internet Protocol (VoIP) started getting used to fulfill it seamlessly.
-VoIP communication, is technically an alternative to telephonic communication is also referred to as IP Telephony or Internet Telephony.
-It replaces the use of phone numbers and cables by leveraging communication via Internet Protocols.
 Skype stands amongst the most extensively used VoIP services that allow millions of people to make free video calls, instant messages, voice chats, file transfer, and screen sharing.
-Primarily it uses peer-to-peer connection medium rather than following the conventional client-server model based communication.
+Primarily it uses a peer-to-peer connection medium rather than following the conventional client-server model based communication.
 Peer to peer communication ensures a highly secure and decentralized method of communication.
-Leveraging the fact that the whole communication system is decentralized and files are getting stored locally, it is manually possible to carry out deep excavation of Skype usage data.
+Leveraging the fact that the whole communication system is decentralized and files are getting stored locally, it is manually possible to carry out the deep excavation of Skype usage data.

 However, Skype databases aren’t deleted completely, they are just shifted from active to inactive mode.
-Deleted Information can be carved out using raw editors/hex editors which might serve as an inculpatory evidence against a fact or incident.
+Deleted Information can be carved out using raw editors/hex editors which might serve as inculpatory evidence against a fact or incident.

-While investigating on a particular application, it becomes almost certain to look for evidence at common sources of app trails such as temporary files, local & roaming application data, default profile folder, etc.
+While investigating a particular application, it becomes almost certain to look for evidence at common sources of app trails such as temporary files, local & roaming application data, default profile folder, etc.

 Windows 7: –